The Importance of Chaperones in a Medical Setting

 In the U.S., seven states—Alabama, Delaware, Georgia, Montana, New Jersey, Ohio, and Tennessee—have implemented legal mandates for the presence of medical chaperones during sensitive physical examinations.
 Failure to comply with these regulations can result in significant legal consequences for physicians and their practices.

 Before implementing a formal chaperone policy, practice leaders should contact their malpractice insurer for comprehensive information regarding state laws and regulations.
-For further guidance on this issue or to receive a sample chaperone policy, Medical Mutual members are encouraged to reach out to our Claims and Risk Management Departments at 800.662.7917.
+For further guidance on this issue, Medical Mutual members are encouraged to download our sample Medical Chaperone Policy, or reach out to our Claims and Risk Management Departments at 800.662.7917.